VA FileMan V. 22.2 Programmer Manual Banner

 Computed Expressions

-A programmer can enter an executable line of M[UMPS] code at any point in FileMan dialog where one would normally be allowed to use a Computed Expression.
+A developer can enter an executable line of M code at any point where one would normally be allowed to use the computed expression syntax.

-The Computed-Expression M[UMPS] code must create a variable X, which will be understood to be the value of its computation.
-The variables D0, D1, etc. can be assumed to exist, defining which file or subfile entry is being used.
+The Computed-Expression M code must create a variable X, which is understood to be the value of its computation.

-A Computed Date will have "CD" in the Field Specifier.
-The X value created by the code should look like the numerical internal form of a Date -- or a null string if the computation results in no legal date.
+A Computed Date has CD in the Field Specifier.
+The X value created by the code should look like the numerical internal form of a Date, or a NULL string if the computation results in no legal date.

-A Computed Pointer will have "Cp" in the Field Specifier, followed immediately by the file number of the pointed-to.
-The X value created by the code should look like the numerical internal entry number of an entry in that file -- or a null string if the computation results in no legal pointer value.
+A COMPUTED POINTER has Cp in the Field Specifier, followed immediately by the file number of the pointed-to.
+The X value created by the code should look like the numerical internal entry number of an entry in that file, or a NULL string if the computation results in no legal POINTER value.

-A Computed Multiple will have "Cm" in the Field Specifier.
-The code should create a value X several times, once for each multiple.
-Then, in the same loop, it should XECUTE DICMX.
-DICMX will exist at the time the code is used.
+A Computed Multiple has Cm in the Field Specifier.
+The code should create a value X several times, once for each Multiple.
+Then, in the same loop, it should EXECUTE DICMX.
+DICMX exists at the time the code is used.
 The code should also create a variable D each time.
-Executing DICMX may result in D being killed, in which case the code should quit its loop.
+Executing DICMX can result in D being KILLed, in which case the code should quit its loop.

-NOTE: A M[UMPS] Computed Expression should be written so that more code can be concatenated to the end of it.
+NOTE: A M Computed Expression should be written so that more code can be concatenated to the end of it.
 IF statements, QUIT commands, and FOR loops should not appear.
-For an expression of any complexity, the best form to use is
+For an expression of any complexity, the best form to use is:

 Examples